 Liquidity risk is the risk that arises when the maturity of assets and liabilities does not match.
 Management monitors the company's liquidity by assessing forecast and actual cash flows and by maintaining adequate cash on hand.
 It is management's opinion that it is unlikely that the Company will encounter difficulty in raising funds to meet commitments associated with financial instruments.
-As at March 31, 2021, the Company had working capital in the amount of \$555,992.
+As at March 31, 2022, the Company had working capital deficit of \$268,973.